Legitzx/LockdownBot/README.md

 # LockdownBot
-Secures Discord Servers by requiring a password to view the content.
+Secures Discord Servers by requiring a password to view the channels.
 When you login, you will only have X amount of minutes to view the server before your authentication expires.
 Then you will have to relogin to view the server.

 # How it works